typpo/quickchart-java/README.md

 ### setDevicePixelRatio(Double)
 The device pixel ratio of the chart.
 This will multiply the number of pixels by the value.
 This is usually used for retina displays.
 Defaults to 1.0.

+### setVersion(String)
+The Chart.js version of the chart.
+See QuickChart documentation for default.

 ### setKey(String)
 API key (not required)